|

 Photos

-scheme.
-However, you can see two incomplete
+You can see two

-have been provided by developers in anticipation
+road which have been provided by developers in

-of its construction:
+anticipation of its construction:

 |